 Four years after reclaiming power in Afghanistan, the Taliban have established a state that extends far beyond traditional authoritarianism.
-While much global discourse frames the Taliban regime through the lens of religious fundamentalism or terrorist affiliations, a more precise conceptual framework is needed to understand the comprehensive nature of power and authority within the Taliban governance.
+While much of the global discourse views the Taliban regime through the lens of religious fundamentalism or terrorist affiliations, a more precise conceptual framework is needed to understand the comprehensive nature of power and authority within the Taliban governance.

 Objectives: